yoda96/clairCT/README.md

 # clairCT

-Please make appropriate changes to the slack.sh file for the webhook
+Please make appropriate changes to the slack.sh file in URL for the webhook